go-outside-labs/exolife/README.md

-# 🌎 Spectra of Earthshine 🌎
+# 🌎 Calculating the Spectra of Earthshine 🌎

 The detection of exolife is one of the most important goals for future space missions.